SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 = Methodology
 == Dataset
-We combined three publicly available glaucoma datasets:
+The dataset used in this study is a combination of three publicly available glaucoma fundus image datasets to increase the diversity and size of the training data:
-+ *G1020 Dataset*: 1,020 fundus images with optic disc and cup annotations from the Shanghai First People's Hospital @src_bajwa2020g1020benchmarkretinalfundus.
++ G1020 Dataset: 1,020 fundus images with optic disc and cup annotations from the Shanghai First People's Hospital @src_bajwa2020g1020benchmarkretinalfundus.

-+ *ORIGA Dataset*: 650 fundus images (482 normal, 168 glaucoma) from the Singapore Eye Research Institute @src_Origa.
++ ORIGA Dataset: 650 fundus images (482 normal, 168 glaucoma) from the Singapore Eye Research Institute @src_Origa.

-+ *REFUGE Challenge Dataset*: 1,200 fundus images from the Retinal Fundus Glaucoma Challenge @src_REFUGE_dataset, including training, validation, and test sets.
++ REFUGE Challenge Dataset: 1,200 fundus images from the Retinal Fundus Glaucoma Challenge @src_REFUGE_dataset, including training, validation, and test sets.

-*Preprocessing:* \
+//*Preprocessing:* \
 We obtained these three datasets from the "Glaucoma Fundus Imaging Datasets" Kaggle repository#footnote("https://www.kaggle.com/datasets/arnavjain1/glaucoma-datasets/data").
-They were already preprocessed to a certain extent, including pre-propped ROI images centered on the optic disc.
-The masks are labeled with three classes:
+They were already preprocessed to a certain extent, including cropping around the Region of Interest (ROI) centered on the optic disc.
+The masks are labeled with three classes: background, optic disc, and optic cup.
+/*
 - 0: background
 - 1: optic disc
 - 2: optic cup
+*/

-*Data Split:* \
+//*Data Split:* \
-We used a 70/15/15 split with random seed 42 for training, validation, and testing, respectively.
-After combining the datasets, we had a total of 2,870 images.
+The dataset was divided into training, validation, and testing sets with a 70/15/15 split, using a random seed of 42 to ensure reproducibility The combination of all datasets, led to a total number of 2,870 images.
 We ensured that the splits were stratified to maintain the proportion of glaucoma and normal cases across all sets.
-Also some of the images had incomplete masks (234), e.g. missing optic cup or disc annotations.
-We filtered out these images to ensure the quality of our training data.
+Also 234 images had incomplete masks, e.g. missing optic cup or disc annotations which we filtered out to ensure the quality of the training data.

 This resulted in the following distribution:
 - Total images before filtering: 2870